 As of January 2, 2011, the Company had state income tax net operating loss carryforwards of \$523.7 million, which will expire at various dates from 2011 through 2030.
 Also at January 2, 2011, the Company had approximately \$39.7 million of foreign income tax loss carryforwards, of which \$36.4 million may be carried forward indefinitely and \$3.3 million that, if unutilized, will start to expire in 2012.
-At January 2, 2011, the Company has established approximately \$41.4 million in valuation allowances against these deferred state and foreign income taxes, net of U.S. Federal income taxes, as the Company believes that it is more likely than not that the benefit from certain state and foreign net operating loss carryforwards will not be realized.
-The Company has established valuation allowances against state income tax benefits recognized, without considering potentially offsetting deferred tax liabilities established with respect to prepaid pension cost and goodwill.
+At January 2, 2011, the Company has established approximately \$41.4 million in valuation allowances against these deferred state and foreign income taxes, net of Company has established valuation allowances against state income tax benefits recognized, without considering potentially offsetting deferred tax liabilities established with respect to prepaid pension cost and goodwill.
 Prepaid pension cost and goodwill have not been considered a source of future taxable income for realizing deferred tax benefits recognized since these temporary differences are not likely to reverse in the foreseeable future.
 The valuation allowances established against state income tax benefits recorded may increase or decrease within the next 12 months, based on operating results or the market value of investment holdings; as a result, the Company is unable to estimate the potential tax impact, given the uncertain operating and market environment.